-PhD: Determination of the key parameters influencing dislodgeable foliar pesticide residues
+2019-2023: PhD project: Determination of the key parameters influencing dislodgeable foliar pesticide residues

-This PhD seeks to better understand the factors that affect the amount of pesticide residue on plant foliage that, on contact, can be transferred to human skin and clothing (Dislodgeable Foliar Residues - DFRs).
+This PhD sought to better understand the factors that affect the amount of pesticide residue on plant foliage that, on contact, can be transferred to human skin and clothing (Dislodgeable Foliar Residues - DFRs).
 This type of information can help evaluate:

 Contact